-Product development is way more than ‘Let’s just put some code onto it and that’s it’.
+Product development process is way more than ‘Let’s just put some code onto it and that’s it’.
 Kick anyone who says otherwise.

 Essential roles & stages